nw-github/ctl/docs/OVERVIEW.md

 // let y = Bar(x: 5, y: "hello world"); // this generates a compile time error, but a "function" like this can't be represented in CTL
 ```

-Unions mainly exist for FFI purposes and may be further restricted or removed in later versions.
+Unsafe unions mainly exist for FFI purposes and may be further restricted or removed in later versions.
 You should use `union`s instead.

 ## Methods